Knight-wh/cesium-gizmo/README.md

 - global: XYZ coordinates of a freely moving object.
 - surface: moves along the latitude and longitude lines of the ellipsoid's surface.

-Thanks to the amzing job from [cesium-gizmo](https://www.github.com/zhwy/cesium-gizmo) and [three.js](https://github.com/mrdoob/three.js) TransformControls
+Thanks to the amazing job from [cesium-gizmo](https://www.github.com/zhwy/cesium-gizmo) and [three.js](https://github.com/mrdoob/three.js) TransformControls

 ### 中文